-Coach Armstrong enters his sixth season on the Charger staff.
+Coach Armstrong enters his seventh season on the Charger staff.

 A graduate of LaSalle Academy High School in New York City in 1995, Armstrong played alongside a pair of McDonald’s All-Americans - Shammgod Wells aka God Shammgod (1995) and Ron Artest (1997) - during his standout high school career.
 His collegiate basketball career began at CACC institution Dominican College, where he was a part of the 1995-1996 Regular Season Championship Team and played for 2 seasons before transferring to The University of the District of Columbia.

 Armstrong completed his Bachelor’s Degree in Communications (television/radio) in 2000 while starring at the forward position for the Firebirds.
 Upon graduation, Armstrong accepted a position at Black Entertainment Television (BET), working at the network on the show Rap City Tha Bassment from 2000-2005 before beginning his basketball coaching career.